thayton/thayton.github.io/_drafts/eygbl.md

 ![4](/assets/eygbl/4.png)

-The `tss-token` header is required when we send our request.
+The `tss-token` header is required.
 Without it we'll get back a 403 Invalid Access response from the server.
-When a valid request is made the response sent back is a JSON string with the following fields:
+When a valid request is made the response sent back will be a JSON string with the following fields:

 ```json
 {